 good luck!! :) xx

-Anonymous asked: hey, I love your blog btw!
+Anonymous said: hey, I love your blog btw!
 I am applying for the contour course at dmu this year.
 I don't see any other alternative in my life than doing this so I need to get onto it!
 What things specifically did you put in your portfolio?
 And are there any portfolio tips?
 Thank you :)

 i was in the exact same position - contour and only contour so i understand the pressure and stress you’re experiencing ! my portfolio was a collection of work i had done through my a-levels in fine art and textiles - so a lot of drawing, sketchbook development, experimenting and then final outcomes - garments and art pieces.
 What they want to see is your creativity - drawings are a must have - lots of them in different mediums if you can so; watercolours, charcoals, inks, pencils, pastels- any type!
 They also want to see how you develop ideas throughout your work - where you take inspiration from and how you get from that to a final idea, this is really important because it is the basis for collections and designs you will do on the course.
 As i was applying for contour the work i was doing for A-level textiles was based around intimate apparel - so i constructed several bras and a few ‘leisurewear’ pieces to take with me ( these were not amazing pieces- they are on my blog so you’ve probably seen them) if you don’t have any garments made or garments made specifically to lingerie i would just have a go at doing one - it doesn’t matter if its not brilliant - its the attempt that would be important ! but don’t take just this piece with you, take other good work too.
 Try it as a ‘autumn/winter project’ that’s what i did - take an inspiration point/ brief , begin to develop ideas within a sketchbook, really push the ideas as much as you can then draw up some fashion illustrations and make the garment relating to the starting point or where you’ve ended up with your development.